CurtisMorice/calculator-for-sezzle/README.md

 ### ABOUT THE PROJECT

 I built the calculator using React, Typescript, WebPack, Nodejs , Express, and MySQL.
-I also used dotenv, concurrently and styled-components (dev),<br />
+I also used dotenv, concurrently and styled-components, webpack, socket.io, and http (dev),<br />

 I used useState and useEffect to update numbers in the display and useContext to bring in values I needed from the NumberProvider.<br />

-the tserver-tsconfig.ts is just a refrence file I brought in.<br />
+socket.io and socket.io-client were used for the websocket used for real time rendering.<br/>

-I originally had 2 main components of Calculator and CalcList but brought them to gether because NumberProvider wraps the whole project for access to its props and shared methods as well as styling got messed up as well after I had already started.<br />
+I originally had 2 main components of Calculator and CalcList but brought them to gether because NumberProvider wraps the whole project for access to its props and shared methods.<br />

 ### WEBPACK ALIASES